pvavra/temp-ipsy/docs/cluster/cecile/slurm.md

     ## run matlab: you pass just the name of the script without .m in my case matlab_script
     matlab -singleCompThread -nodisplay -nosplash -r "matlab_script(${subjects[idx]})"
     ```

-    !!! note "Matlab array jobs should start with 1"
-        As Matlab counts from 1, it is a good idea to make your array job starting with 1 as well.

     #### Job array with python

     ```bash title="Array job Python"